adamschlesinger/website/res/pages/resume.md

 ### [2k]

-- Designed and organized cross-org development of a game engine-agnostic, universal analytics and CRM stack built for zero integration time and behavioral consistency.
+- designed and organized cross-org development of a game engine-agnostic, universal analytics and crm stack built for zero integration time and behavioral consistency.
-- Regularly evaluated, onboarded, and worked with contractor teams to accelerate development for high priority requirements.
+- regularly evaluated, onboarded, and worked with contractor teams to accelerate development for high priority requirements.
-- Made discovery a primary pillar to ensure that product, marketing, and game development teams were fully aware of the range of capabilities made available to them.
+- made discovery a primary pillar to ensure that product, marketing, and game development teams were fully aware of the range of capabilities made available to them.
-- Regularly communicated upwards to share and work together on the core vision for universal mobile technology.
+- regularly communicated upwards to share and work together on the core vision for universal mobile technology.

 ## staff software engineer